Correlation Between Balanced Allocation and Calvert Moderate

 Strong

-Over the last 90 days Calvert Moderate Allocation has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Calvert Moderate Allocation are ranked lower than 10 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong fundamental indicators, Calvert Moderate is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Balanced Allocation and Calvert Moderate Volatility Contrast